perisphere-rwe/pericircle/README.md

 #> 11 Gentoo    sex             <NA>               4588.
 5
 ```

-### Help! `summarize_each_group` broke the data dictionary
+### Help! `summarize_each_group` upset my data dictionary

-Yes, `summarize_each_group` can throw off the `recode()` function in
+Yes, `summarize_each_group` will make your dictionary’s `recode()`
-your data dictionary, but it’s easy to fix.
-This issue occurs b/c
+function throw a warning at you, but this is intentional and it’s easy
+to address.

 `summarize_each_group` adds a row for the overall sample called
-“.overall”, and this value doesn’t have a corresponding label in the
+`".overall"`, and this value doesn’t have a corresponding label in the
-dictionary, so `recode()` throws a hard stop to tell you (it may just be
-a warning in the future).
+dictionary.
+Naturally `recode()` alerts you to this unlabeled variable.

 ``` r